staceb/Fun-in-the-Sun/ATTRIBUTIONS.md

-# License overview of included 3rd party libraries and assets
+# License/Attribution of included 3rd party libraries and assets

 The `Fun in the Sun` project is licensed under the terms of the [MIT](LICENSE) License